To: Clients and Colleagues

 Vineyard Wind would establish a $15 million Massachusetts Offshore Wind Accelerator Program to support upgrade of local ports for staging, support set-up costs for supply chain companies, training local workers and investing in new technologies to protect marine species.
 Vineyard Wind would also establish a self-sustaining Resiliency and Affordability Fund that invests in local energy storage facilities.

-Avangrid, Inc. owns regulated utilities and renewable energy assets throughout the United States including Unitil, one of Massachusetts’ electric utilities.
-Avangrid Renewables, another one of Avangrid’s subsidiaries, recently won BOEM’s competitive lease auction for a wind lease area off the coast of North Carolina.
+Avangrid, Inc. owns regulated utilities and renewable energy assets throughout the United States.
+However, none of these regulated assets are Massachusetts utilities. * Avangrid Renewables, another one of Avangrid’s subsidiaries, recently won BOEM’s competitive lease auction for a wind lease area off the coast of North Carolina.
 Copenhagen Infrastructure Partners is a fund management company that has developed and invested in large offshore wind projects worldwide.

 Power Advisory would welcome the opportunity to assist clients in assessing opportunities in the US offshore wind market, especially the upcoming BOEM Massachusetts and NY lease sale auctions, submission of comments on the 83C RFP, and participation in subsequent solicitations.